LocalsGG/scoreboard/README.md

 5) To reset a password, enter your email in the “Forgot password?” section.
 The link will land on `/auth/update-password`, where you can set a new password.
 6) The current user email is displayed once signed in; “Sign out” clears it.

-## Google + Discord sign-in
+## Google sign-in

-The `/auth` page now surfaces branded Google and Discord buttons that call `supabase.auth.signInWithOAuth`.
-To make them live:
+The `/auth` page now surfaces a branded Google button that calls `supabase.auth.signInWithOAuth`.
+To make it live:

 1. Auth → URL Configuration
    - Set **Site URL** to your dev/prod host (e.g. `http://localhost:3000` while testing).